OpenConext/Mujina/README.md

 ======

 Mujina mocks a SAML2 Identity and Service Provider.
 Almost all characteristics of either the IdP or SP can be configured on-the-fly using a REST API.
 This approach removes the need for special test configuration sets in your set-up.
-Thus, Mockoloth makes testing your stack a breeze!
-Mockoloth can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.
+Thus, Mujina makes testing your stack a breeze!
+Mujina can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.

 Features
 --------